djipco/webmidi/website/api/classes/Utilities.md

 **Since**: 3.0.0

 **Throws**:
-  * coucou: TypeError An element could not be parsed as a note.
+  * TypeError An element could not be parsed as a note.

 ### `.getNoteDetails(...)`